pinojs/pino/docs/help.md

 ## How Pino handles duplicate keys

 Duplicate keys are possibly when a child logger logs an object with a key that collides with a key in the child loggers bindings.

 See the [child logger duplicate keys caveat](/docs/child-loggers.md#duplicate-keys-caveat) for information on this is handled.

 <a id="level-string"></a>
 ## Log levels as labels instead of numbers
 Pino log lines are meant to be parseable.
-Thus, there isn't any built-in option to change the level from the integer value to the string name.
-However, there are a couple of options:
+Thus, Pino's default mode of opertaion is to print the level value instead of the string name.
+However, while it is possible to set the `useLevelLabels` option, we recommend using one of these options instead if you are able:

 1. If the only change desired is the name then a transport can be used.
 One such transport is [`pino-text-level-transport`](https://npm.im/pino-text-level-transport).